-Pondberry is a short deciduous shrub, characterized by its sparse branches and bright red fruits when ripe.
-Pondberry typically grows less than 1 foot tall.
-However, in rare occasions it has been known to grow up to 6 feet tall.
+The Pondberry is a short deciduous shrub, characterized by its sparse branches and bright red fruits when ripe.
+Pondberry typically grows less than 1ft tall.
+However, in rare occasions it has been known to grow up to 6ft tall.
 The species are rhizomatous and commonly form clonal colonies, and can be propagated by vegetative sprouts.
 The fruits produced on the female plants also serve as a reproductive tool.
 However, these are only known to be spread by one species of bird, the hermit thrush (Catharus guttatus).

-Pondberry current known range is limited to wetlands habitats, such as bottomland and hardwood forests, in small pockets of Arkansas, Mississippi, Georgia, and the Carolinas.
+The Pondberry's current known range is limited to wetlands habitats, such as bottomland and hardwood forests, in small pockets of Arkansas, Mississippi, Georgia, and the Carolinas.
 The species was federally listed as Endangered on July 31,1986.

 The most common cause for species decline has been habitat loss.
-Pondberry preferred habitat is forested, poorly drained, swampy depressions with small sand dune complexes.
+The Pondberry's preferred habitat is forested, poorly drained, swampy depressions with small sand dune complexes.
 Historically, during the 1930's and 40's, a lot of this habitat type was converted to agricultural land.
 No critical habitats are designated for this species.